-The World Confederation for Physical Therapy (WCPT) believes that physical therapists are equipped through their education to meet the functional needs of persons with disabilities .
-Physical therapists play a vital role in preventing health and health-related problems associated with disability and optimise functional outcomes for persons with disability.
+The World Confederation for Physical Therapy (WCPT) believes that physical therapists are equipped through their education to meet the functional needs of persons with disabilities.
+1 Physical therapists play a vital role in preventing health and health-related problems associated with disability and optimise functional outcomes for persons with disability.

-WCPT endorses the United Nations Convention on the Rights of Persons with Disabilities and the United Nations Standard Rules on the Equalisation of Opportunities for Persons with Disabilities .
-WCPT encourages its member organisations to promote the implementation and monitoring of these conventions; to support national efforts to establish, strengthen, and maintain the services, systems, and policies required to meet the needs of all people and populations and to advocate for the role of physical therapists in enabling optimal human functioning.
+WCPT endorses the United Nations Convention on the Rights of Persons with Disabilities and the United Nations Standard Rules on the Equalisation of Opportunities for Persons with Disabilities.
+2, 3 WCPT encourages its member organisations to promote the implementation and monitoring of these conventions; to support national efforts to establish, strengthen, and maintain the services, systems, and policies required to meet the needs of all people and populations and to advocate for the role of physical therapists in enabling optimal human functioning.

-Physical therapists provide evidence-based, inclusive, and restorative interventions that reduce the incidence and impact of disease and disability, promote health and quality of life.
-These interventions help people maintain and/or improve physical activity, functional independence, and participation in their usual and customary roles.
+Physical therapists provide evidence-based, inclusive, and rehabilitative interventions that reduce the incidence and impact of disease and disability, promote health and quality of life.
+These interventions help people to maintain and/or improve physical activity, functional independence, participation and reduce loss in their usual and customary roles to reach full potential.

 In line with its policies and guidelines, WCPT encourages and supports member organisations to: